TL;DR: Baby’s first dead mall… where it all began.

 Once repairs to the schools were complete, the lower level of the former Wieboldt store underwent a major renovation into Dunham Sports plus additional retail space, and Montgomery Ward relocated from nearby Belvidere Mall to the upper floor.
 Prosperity had returned to Lakehurst, but it wouldn’t last long.

 The opening of Gurnee Mills in 1991 sent Lakehurst into a death spiral from which it would never recover.
 Topping Lakehurst’s retail space by 600,000 square-feet, and located only 15 minutes northwest in a centralized area of Lake County: few beyond (ironically) the Mills Corporation saw the two malls successfully co-existing – and their predictions were correct.
 Within six years, mall occupancy had dropped by half, and the worse was yet to come.
 In 1997 JCPenney announced it would close the underperforming Lakehurst store, and build anew at nearby Hawthorn Center.
-Shortly after: Montgomery Ward shuttered its Lakehurst store in a prelude to their first bankruptcy, and eventual liquidation in 2001.
-Now down two out of three anchors, and with both interior and outparcel stores fleeing in droves: in 2001 the owners threw in the towel and shuttered the mall interior as soon as its last two tenants’ (The Gift Tree and Barbary Coast salon – both original to the mall’s opening) leases expired, leaving Carson Pirie Scott – still exactly as it appeared in 1971 – as the standalone survivor in what was becoming a cobweb-infested and run down retail ghost town under constant security watch.
+Shortly after: Montgomery Ward planned to shutter its Lakehurst store in a prelude to their first bankruptcy, and eventual liquidation in 2001.
+Both anchors were out by December.
+Now running with only a third of its original anchor stores, and with both interior and outparcel stores fleeing in droves: in 2001 the Jacobs Group – then mall owners – threw in the towel and shuttered the mall interior as soon as its last two tenants’ (The Gift Tree and Barbary Coast salon – both original to the mall’s opening) leases expired, leaving Carson Pirie Scott – still exactly as it appeared in 1971 – as the standalone survivor in what was becoming a cobweb-infested and run down retail ghost town under constant security watch.

 Redevelopment proposals came and went in the years that followed; the most significant included conversion into the University Center of Lake County, that was ultimately built on the College of Lake County campus in nearby Grayslake.
 Two years passed before the entire Lakehurst property was finally sold to the Shaw Company, who pitched a complete demolition of the mall and many outlying, vacant buildings, to be replaced by a mixed-use retail and commercial development known as Fountain Square of Waukegan.